Fumiyoo/Fumiyoo/README.md

-# About Me

-Hey, I'm Fumiyo and I hope this will give you a brief overfew about myself.
+Hey, I'm Fumiyo and I hope this will give you a brief overview of myself.

 ## 🚀 About Me
-I'm a student that's currently trying to start a game studio.
+I'm a student and doing my best at learning to code.

 ## 🛠 Skills